yiisoft/docs/guide/en/tutorial/using-yii-with-roadrunner.md

 ## On worker scope

-- Each worker scope is isolated from other workers.
-Memory is not shared.
+- Each worker's scope is isolated from other workers.
+Memory isn't shared.
 - A single worker serves multiple requests where scope is shared.
 - At each iteration of event loop every service that depends on state should be reset.